-The Port of Sunnyside has issued general obligation and revenue bonds to finance the purchase of land and/or buildings and the acquisition or construction of the Industrial Wastewater Treatment Facility and its improvements.
+The Port of Sunnyside issues general obligation and revenue bonds to finance the purchase of land and/or buildings and the acquisition or construction of the Industrial Wastewater Treatment Facility and its improvements.
 Bonded indebtedness has also been entered into (currently and in prior years) to advance refund revenue bonds.
-General obligation bonds have been issued for general government activities and are being repaid from the applicable resources.
-The revenue bonds are being repaid by proprietary fund revenues.
+General obligation bonds have been issued for business-type activities and are being repaid from the applicable resources.
+The revenue bonds & other revenue debts are being repaid by proprietary fund revenues.
+The Port of Sunnyside is also liable for notes that were entered into for the purchase of land and economic development.
+These notes are considered obligations of the general government and are being repaid with general governmental revenue sources.